jhpce-jhu/jhpce_mkdocs/docs/sw/sas.md

+---
+tags:
+  - in-progress
+---

+# SAS

+## We Have A SAS Partition

+We have a limited number of licenses.

+Please use this partition by specifying `-p sas` when submitting your jobs.
+You can see the available resources in this partition with the command `slurmpic -p sas` If your job will not fit in the partition or you want to run your job in a PI partition you are authorized to use, you can use a different one.

+## Other ways to access SAS
+SAS is available in a virtual Windows environment called SAFE.
+For small jobs, or collaborating with others, or if you don't have SAS installed on your personal computer, you might want to register for this free service.

+[Here is a link](../access/access-overview.md#safe-desktop) to information about SAFE.

+## MarketScan Database

+Many of our SAS users work with this licensed database.

+### How To Get Permission To Access It
+Contact Jill Curran <jcurra14@jhmi.edu> in the Center for Drug Safety and Effectiveness.
+Her group controls the access to the Marketscan data on the JHPCE cluster.
+They have some good guides on how the data is organized on the cluster.
+She will then ask us to add you to the "alexander" UNIX group so you can see the database's files.

+### Where Is It Located?

+As of April 2024 it is located in `/dcl02/alexande/data/MARKETSCAN/`

 ## Using SAS interactively

+The amount of memory you request for your interactive session depends on the size of the data you will be manipulating.

+### Without Browser Support
+If you do not intend to do any *plotting* or use the *built-in help*, you can start sas with a simple "sas" command.
 ```
 [test@login31 ~]$ srun --partition sas --mem 10G --x11 --pty bash
 srun: job 3178287 queued and waiting for resources